Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-definition-cache/README.md

 ## States

+* OK if `table_definition_cache` is large enough to hold all table definitions, or set to `-1` (autosizing).
-* WARN if number of table definitions that can be cached is less than the total number of tables.
+* WARN if the number of table definitions that can be cached is less than the total number of tables.
+* `--always-ok` suppresses all alerts and always returns OK.

 ## Perfdata / Metrics